vishandi/tp/docs/UserGuide.md

 Gets the common timings of persons who are free with the same tag on a certain day.

 Format: `findCommonTiming t/TAG da/DATE`

-* Show the overlapping timings that a group of friends with the same tags are free on a certain day.
+* Ensure that the tag is present for at least one person in the list of contacts!

 Example:
 * `findCommonTiming t/groupmates da/2022-03-04`